 My dad was in the military and the family moved every few years even after he got out.

-How we got here
+Family Travel: How we got here

-Eight years ago the idea was simply to move to the coast and be near the ocean.
+The original idea was simply to move to the coast and be near the ocean.
 I went to nursing school with the intention of being a travel nurse, Jason worked in IT and always kept his eye out for remote opportunities.
 We were waiting for our oldest to graduate from high school, and while we waited the plan evolved and changed.

-In 2013 we took our three children with us to Mexico, Chenoa was 16, June turned 6 while we were there and Rory had just turned 4 years old.
+In 2013 we took our three children with us to Mexico.
+Chenoa was 16, June turned 6 while we were there and Rory had just turned 4 years old.
 Traveling overseas with kids was not so hard, so why not do it full time?

 The plan went through lots of revisions until in 2015 we were ready.
 Jason told his job about our plans and got permission to work solely from remote.
 I stopped working as a nurse to focus on preparations and house remodeling.
 We sold our house, sold or gave away almost everything we owned, and used the money to pay off as much debt as we could but there are still a few bills that won’t go away (I’m looking at you student loans.)
 Our oldest child decided not to come along, a revelation that broke my heart, but I knew we each had to follow our own paths.
 In July of 2015 we packed our 2 suitcases each and moved our family of 4 to Cozumel, Mexico.

 We melted for the first month, failing to acclimatize to the heat and sleeping together in the one room with a/c.
 We made expensive mistakes that quickly drained our savings.
 The woman we rented our first house from refused to give our deposit back and then insisted we pay the next month rent as well when she didn’t have a new renter.
 The kids suddenly decided they wanted to go to private school with the other American kids instead of being home schooled (getting up at dawn put an end to that pretty fast.)
 We bought a car only to find out later the paperwork was a ridiculous mess and we couldn’t register it or resell it.
-Anyone who tells you moving overseas is easy is lying, it was a rough adjustment for that first year.
+Anyone who tells you moving overseas is easy is lying, there were constant adjustment for that first year.

 But we made it, just like anyone who moves to a new place does eventually.
-I view being in a new country as not much different than moving to a new state; you have to learn where things are and how stuff works no matter where you go.
+I view being in a new country as not much different from moving to a new state; you have to learn where things are and how stuff works no matter where you go.
 You figure it out, and once you get past that initial adjustment it gets easier.

 What will we do next?